-Please make your application once you have been contacted by the NHS Tracing team and issued with your NHS 8 digit account ID.
-You can still apply up to 42 days after your first day of self-isolation.
+You can apply up to 42 days after your first day of self-isolation.
 For example, if the period of self-isolation started on 1 April 2021, an application can still be made up to 13 May 2021.

 Who should apply

-People living in Torbay who have received notification from NHS Test and Trace to self-isolate should apply for a Self-Isolation Payment providing they satisfy the following four requirements:
+People living in Torbay who are required by law to self-isolate, or a named contact parent of a positive case child aged under 16, and have received their own personal 8 digit NHS account ID from NHS Test and Trace can apply for a Self-Isolation Payment providing the applicant satisfies the following four requirements: